JoeMighty/Text-Censor-Simple/README.md

 # 🔒 Live Typing Censor Tool

-A real-time text censoring tool that automatically replaces inappropriate words with asterisks as you type.
+A real-time text censoring tool that automatically blacksout  words as you type.
 Perfect for content moderation, safe typing environments, or educational purposes.

 ## ✨ Features